$L^2$ geometry of hyperbolic monopoles: The monopole metric

+Our definition of the framed moduli space is different from the definition given in Atiyah--Hitchin \cite{atiyah:2014} for euclidean monopoles.
+We compare the two definitions in appendix \ref{appendix}.
+Atiyah--Hitchin's framed moduli space involves a choice of point in $S^2_\infty$, so it does not obviously admit an action of the isometry group of $H^3$.
+For euclidean monopoles, they showed that their framed moduli space does admit an action of the euclidean isometry group \cite{atiyah:2014}, but their argument does not adapt easily to the hyperbolic setting.
+In contrast, our definition leads to a framed moduli space that clearly admits an action of the isometry group of $H^3$.

-Our definition of the framed moduli space is different from others in the literature, and we explain the relation with other definitions in Appendix \ref{appendix}.
-Our definition is motivated by monopole dynamics.
+Our definition of the framed moduli space is motivated by monopole dynamics.
 One can extend the energy functional \eqref{energy functional} to define a lagrangian gauge theory on $\R\times H^3$.
 Dynamical configurations consist of a gauge field $A$ and scalar field $\Phi$ on $\R\times H^3$.
 Then, for fixed $t_0,t_1\in\R$, the quantity

-is clearly gauge-invariant and equal to 0 for any static configuration.
+is clearly gauge-invariant and equal to 0 for any static configuration (i.e.\ any configuration that is pulled back from $H^3$).
 By working in a gauge where $A_t=0$, slowly moving dynamical configurations can be approximated by paths in the monopole moduli space, parametrised by $t\in\R$.
 Consider a path of the form $(A^t,\Phi^t)=(g_t^{-1}Ag_t+g_t^{-1}dg_t,g_t^{-1}\Phi g_t)$, where $(A,\Phi)$ is a fixed monopole on $H^3$ and $g$ is a $t$-dependent gauge transformation.
 It can be shown that $\Theta(s,t)=CS[A^s,A^t]$.
-In particular, Lemma \ref{lemma:changing CS} shows that, for the choice $g_t=\exp(t\Phi)$, $\Theta$ is non-zero, even though this path is trivial in the unframed moduli space.
-This example shows that in order to describe monopole dynamics it is necessary to work in the framed moduli space, rather than the unframed moduli space.
+In particular, Lemma \ref{lemma:changing CS} shows that, for the choice $g_t=\exp(t\Phi)$, $\Theta$ is non-zero.
+So this is not a static monopole.
+The corresponding path $\R\to M^f_{n,p}$ is non-constant, but the corresponding path $\R\to M^u_{n,p}$ is constant.
+So the unframed moduli space is unable to distinguish this dynamical monopole from a static monopole, but the framed moduli space is able to do so.